decentration/edgeware-node/Setting-up-monitoring.md

 This tutorial explains how to set up monit and mmonit, which are respectively a process monitoring tool and a dashboard for managing a fleet of monit nodes.

+The tutorial assumes you are running Ubuntu 18.04

 ## Setting up an `mmonit` dashboard server

+For the monitoring server, a small server should be enough (e.g. 1GB memory).
+The default setup will use SQLite as a database.
+Beware that if you remove the monit directory, all logged events will be lost!

 ```
 apt install -y monit